KingSila/100-days-of-code/log.md

 *  today it was all about loops and tomorrow will continue with the while loop
 *  we taking it easy and focus on knowing what we doing

+**Thoughts #100daysofcode day 33 of 100

+* Arrays and Loops have been completed
+* is getting interesting now  we now at the Iterators
+* after this section will shift a gear a bit and move onto a Javascript project